Frequently Asked Questions

 When should your child be seen by an Orthodontist?

 The American Association of Orthodontists (AAO) recommends a child’s first orthodontist appointment should be at the age of 7.
-For a vast majority of patients, this isn’t the beginning of treatment but it does allow Dr. Holmes and his team to set a baseline to monitor growth and development and plan for the absolute best time to begin treatment (if needed).
-Dr. Holmes believes in a conservative approach to treatment and maintains his Age Appropriate Treatment philosophy that most patients’ orthodontic care can be completed in one stage at adolescence.
+For a vast majority of patients, this isn’t the beginning of treatment but it does allow Drs.
+Holmes & Palmer and their team to set a baseline to monitor growth and development and plan for the absolute best time to begin treatment (if needed).
+Drs.
+Holmes & Palmer believe in a conservative approach to treatment and maintains his Age Appropriate Treatment philosophy that most patients’ orthodontic care can be completed in one stage at adolescence.
 Our 7andUp Kids Club allows our younger patients a chance to participate in all the special events, prize giveaways, and promotions being offered.
 Our doctors are able to monitor the development and growth of the child while providing a fun and comfortable environment for each patient.
 The best part of our 7andUp Kids Club is that each appointment for monitoring their development is completely complimentary!
 Costs are only incurred when orthodontic treatment begins.

 What Happens If A Bracket Breaks?